Soneso/as-soroban-sdk/README.md

 ### User Defined Types

-User defined types are currently only partially supported by this SDK.
-Currently it support only simple enums.
+Currently the SDK support only simple enums from scratch.

 For example: